 Folic acid supplements

-The Department of Health recommends all women take a daily supplement of 0.4mg of folic acid before they conceive and for the first 12 weeks of pregnancy while the baby's spine develops.
+The Department of Health recommends that all women take a daily supplement of 0.4mg of folic acid before they conceive and for the first 12 weeks of pregnancy while the baby's spine develops.

 Taking folic acid is known to cut down on other birth defects and there is increasing evidence that taking folic acid in early pregnancy cuts the risk of cleft lip and palate births.
-One 2012 study of 11,000 babies born in Ireland found the risk was more than four times higher for mothers who did not take folic acid in their first three months of pregnancy.
+One 2012 study of 11,000 babies born in Ireland found the risk was more than four times higher for mothers who did not take folic acid in the first three months of pregnancy.